devsoap/ds-gradle-fn/README.md

 # Getting started
 To get started using the plugin have a look a the production documentation at https://docs.devsoap.com/fn_gradle_plugin/

-# Become PRO

-With a PRO subscription you will further get the following perks:

-* Early access to new features in the Gradle plugin
-* Priority treatment of bug issues on github
-* Access to PRO only documentation in DS Docs
-* A good and fuzzy feeling knowing you are supporting a Open Source project

-You can order your PRO subscription [here](https://devsoap.com/store/?product=gradle-fn-plugin).

 # License
 This plugin is distributed under the Creative Commons Attribution-NoDerivatives 4.0 International Public License.
 For more information about the license see the LICENSE file in the root directory of the repository.

 A signed CLA is required when contributing to the project.